Milonga (dance): Technique

 There are different styles of milonga: milonga lisa (simple milonga), in which the dancer steps on every beat of the music; and milonga con traspié, in which the dancer uses traspiés or contrapasos (changes of weight from one foot to the other and back again in double time or three steps in two beats) to interpret the music.
 The beat of milonga music is syncopated.
-It consist of 8 counts with the accents on the first, however it can also sometimes be on the second, additionally the accents are present on the forth, fifth and seventh counts.
+It consists of 8 counts with the accents on the first, however it can also sometimes be on the second, additionally the accents are present on the fourth, fifth and seventh counts.
 Thus, dynamics may be danced without having to run fast or without the use of much space.
 Overall, milonga is danced in a faster pace than tango which makes this dance "unforgiving" regarding mistakes or clumsiness.

 In a book published in 1883 Ventura Lynch noted the popularity of the milonga.
 "The milonga is so universal in the environs of the city that it is an obligatory piece at all the lower-class dances (bailecitos de medio pelo), and it is now heard on guitars, on paper-combs, and from the itinerant musicians with their flutes, harps and violins.
 It has also been taken up by the organ-grinders, who have arranged it so as to sound like the habanera dance.
 It is danced too in the low life clubs around...[main] markets, and also at the dances and wakes of cart-drivers, the soldiery and compadres and compadritos.

 Distinctive elements added from candombe were "quebradas", improvised, jerky, semi-athletic contortions, the more dramatic the better, ironical elements like walking around the partner with exaggerated tiny steps or humorous jumps, and cortes, a suggestive pause, or sudden break in the figures of the dance.
 Unlike in the "Tango" of that group, however, where these movements were danced apart, they were now danced together.
-Jose Gobello suggested that the mazurka was also altered in the districts close to the docks.
+José Gobello suggested that the mazurka was also altered in the districts close to the docks.
 This Africanized milonga-tango, as well as the habanera and mazurka, was frowned upon, and found wholly unacceptable by some sections of Argentine high society.

 History

 Origins

 The late Robert Farris Thompson (Professor of Art History at Yale University, specialist in Africa and Afro-Atlantic world, and author of Tango: The Art History of Love) wrote extensively about the African roots of tango.

 Milonga was mainly danced by the lower classes of Buenos Aires society in the 1870s-1900.
 Milonga was frequently danced in establishments whose customers were of African descent and sailors.
-Along with milonga dances such as habanera were associated with whorehouses and prostitution.
-This association was so prominent that to dance the dances in establishments or dance halls you need a permit from the city.
+Along with milonga, dances such as habanera were associated with whorehouses and prostitution.
+This association was so prominent that to dance the dances in establishments or dance halls you needed a permit from the city.
 This was because Buenos Aires officials believed that the dances would lead to prostitution.